nod3zer0/subfit/README.md

 ## Configuration values

 Specifying any of the listed value as command line arguments overrides stored value in configuration.
+If the config is named `subfit_config.yml` it will be loaded automatically.

 - `file` - path to file to submit (short command line argument: `-f`)
 - `archive_command` - command for creating archive (leave blank if you dont want to create archive) (short command line argument: `-a`)